-Romance scams where an online suitor creates a fake profile, gains your trust and asks you to send money are nothing new.
-In fact, consumers reported more than $304 million in romance scam losses in 2020 alone.
-Now romance scammers are targeting LGBTQ+ dating apps, threatening to embarrass and expose people who are closeted, questioning their sexuality or even just looking for love, according to the Federal Trade Commission (FTC).
+Romance scams where an online suitor creates a fake profile gains your trust, and asks you to send money are nothing new.
+Consumers reported more than $304 million in romance scam losses in 2020 alone.
+Now romance scammers are targeting LGBTQ+ dating apps, threatening to embarrass and expose people who are closeted, questioning their sexuality, or even just looking for love, according to the Federal Trade Commission (FTC).

 “We’re hearing about scams targeting people on LGBTQ+ dating apps, like Grindr and Feeld,” warns the FTC.
 “And they aren’t your typical I-love-you, please-send-money romance scams.
 They’re extortion scams.”